Quickstart Guide#

 stream_df = stream.sample(config['stream']['nstars'])

-# The dataframe contains: phi1, phi2, distance, magnitudes, etc.
+# The dataframe contains: phi1, phi2, dist, and the isochrone magnitude

 print(stream_df.head())